+Generally, they were rewarded.
 In 1839, a witness wrote of men “disguised as clowns, shouting at the top of their voices and shooting guns.”
-By the 1870s mummery was still in full swing having become based around two groups: the Comic Clubs, and the Fancy Dress clubs.
+By the 1870s mummery was still in full swing having become based around two groups: the Comic Clubs and the Fancy Dress clubs.
 According to a local report in 1881 “parties of paraders” made the street “almost like a masked Ball.”
-By 1901 the mummers parade was an massive parade event and the city began officially supporting the mummers parade.
+By 1901it had become a massive event and the city began officially supporting the parade.

-Today mummers, and the mummers parade, is less about roving groups of revelers, and is a parade event on par with Mardi Gras (which originates from a totally different historical tradition) with over 10,000 marchers and clubs include the Wench Brigade (female mummers), comic, fancy, fancy brigade, and string band each with a different tradition of dress and performance.
-Unlike Mardi Gras there are no brass instruments in the Mumers parade, only strings and percussion.
-Many of the mummers are working class Philadelphians, but that doesn’t stop them from dressing drag, extravagant sequined body suits, or other outfits that would generally put Cher and Madonna to shame.
+Today mummers, and the Mummers Parade, are less about roving groups of revelers, and it is a parade event on par with Mardi Gras (which originates from a totally different historical tradition) with over 10,000 marchers and clubs including the Wench Brigade (female mummers), comic, fancy, fancy brigade, and string band each with a different tradition of dress and performance.
+Unlike Mardi Gras, there are no brass instruments in the Mummers Parade, only strings, and percussion.
+Many mummers are working-class Philadelphians, but that doesn’t stop them from dressing in drag, extravagant sequined body suits, or other outfits that would generally put Cher and Madonna to shame.
 Brigades spend lavishly on costumes and props- one brigade estimates that expenses for a single show can be up to $100,000.